clem109/facebookHackathon/README.md

 # Ordering App

-> This is a project for the Facebook Hackathon at Tsinghua
+> This is a project for the Facebook Hackathon at Tsinghua, this application is designed for a mobile app so on desktop it may look freaky

 ## Build Setup